Aswinprabhakaran/Shelf-Object-Recognition-using-Only-One-Anchor-Box/README.md

 2. YOLO

 Given a data of 354 images comprised of different angles.
-Made the split as 283 images for training and 71 images for testing.
+Made the split as 283 images for training and 71 images for testing.As the trainning data size is too small for a deep learning model to learn, performed 'Augmentation' to increase the data size.

-As the trainning data size is too small for a deep learning model to learn, performed 'Augmentation' to increase the data size.
+[5X - Augmentation](https://github.com/Aswinprabhakaran/product_detection_aswin_prabhakaran/blob/master/utils/run_augmentation.py) - performs 5X augmentation on a single image by calling [Augmentation script](https://github.com/Aswinprabhakaran/product_detection_aswin_prabhakaran/blob/master/utils/augmentation_script.py)

-[Augmentation](https://github.com/Aswinprabhakaran/product_detection_aswin_prabhakaran/blob/master/utils/augmentation_script.py) - performs 5X augmentation on a single image and thus genearted 1415 images for training.
+and thus genearted 1415 images for training.

 Augmented Training Image are in './aug_images/' path